 - IPSwitch WhatsUp Gold with Network Traffic Analysis and IP Address Manager

 The key network traffic analysis tool of SolarWinds is its NetFlow Traffic Analyzer.
 However, to get the complete picture of your network’s performance, you also need the Network Performance Monitor.
 These two tools can be purchased together in a combination bundle, called the Network Bandwidth Analyzer Pack.
-The two other SolarWinds products that we recommend for bandwidth maximization are the IP Address Manager and the User Device Tracker.
-These two tools can be purchased together in a package, called the IP Control Bundle.

 Finally, add on the Network Topology Mapper to see the physical layout of your system.